 I looked up in the sky that day and told him that I have won a big challenge.
 N!xau always told me that a man is not big, big are the challenges.
 I wished he was alive to see me in all my glory.
 I was to get married soon and wanted to go to Kaziranga National Park and invite him.
 But the day before I was supposed to leave, I received a telegram which said N!XAU IS NO MORE.
 Time just stopped for me at that moment.

 I did not know how to react.
 I felt like a bastard again.
 For the first time in life, I cried for the entire day.
 The next day I left for Kaziranga National Park immediately.
 His funeral rituals were over by the time I reached there.
 I had lost my father once again.
 Life played her sinister trick again.

 I got married after some months but, the fire of separation and longing for the father was burning in me.
 I prayed from that day onward that the lord should make me the rhinoceros child in the next birth and make N!xau my father.
 I didn’t want to be a human in my next birth because the only love story I knew was of N!xau and the rhinoceros child.
 It had left a deep mark in my heart.
 The trip to Kaziranga National Park changed my life, thoughts, dreams, and prayers.

 It was raining heavily that night and I was pacing all over the house restlessly.
 I regretted not asking N!xau the meaning of TYA again.
 But what was the meaning of the poem he recited?
-This had become the biggest question of my life.
+This had become the biggest question in my life.
 I knew that I would never know the meaning of his poem.
 I was really upset by this thought when suddenly I remembered the book he gifted me.